newaetech/chipwhisperer/docs/debugging.rst

     /path/to/openocd -f /path/to/cw_openocd.cfg -c "transport select <jtag or swd>" -c "ftdi vid_pid <VID> <PID>" -f "target/my_target.cfg"

-For example, to connect to an STM32F3 over SWD using the ChipWhisperer-Lite:
+For example, to connect to an STM32F3 over SWD using the ChipWhisperer-Lite (PID 0xace2)

 .. code:: bash